rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 * use `ssh` to log in as one of the administrative users of the server.
 (Example: `ssh lblakely@192.168.1.116` or `ssh lblakely@mywebserver.com`)
 * you should be able to access root with `sudo -s` and entering the administrative user's password.

-If this works for all administrative users, you will be ready for the next step.
+You will be ready for the next step if this works for all administrative users.

 #### Web users (SFTP)